Law School Outlook

 Legal Employment Outlook

 Employment opportunities for graduates of American law schools are much more diverse than most Americans believe.
 Although some law school graduates become trial lawyers of the type familiar to us from television and movies, many others work as legal counselors, appellate litigators, legislative staffers, regulatory policy-makers, arbitrators, mediators, administrative law judges, or legal educators, or in law-related fields such as legal publishing.
-These legal professionals work in a wide variety of settings, including private law firms that range in size from two lawyers to many hundreds, solo practices, regulatory agencies or attorneys' general offices, legislatures, not-for-profit organizations, the legal departments of large corporations, law schools, consulting firms, publishing houses, and more.
+These legal professionals work in a wide variety of settings, including private law firms that range in size from two lawyers to many hundreds, solo practices, regulatory agencies or attorneys' general offices, legislatures, nonprofit organizations, the legal departments of large corporations, law schools, consulting firms, publishing houses, and more.

 Although legal employment opportunities in general tend to be relatively abundant no matter what the state of the economy, opportunities in particular areas of practice or work settings often expand and contract in response to their own peculiar sets of factors.
 In private law firms, for example, opportunities in real estate and corporate law tend to increase during economic booms, whereas opportunities in bankruptcy law tend to expand during busts.
 Opportunities in other fields, such as environmental law, have been increasing slowly but steadily for decades.
 Opportunities in still other fields, such as trusts and estates, tend to remain relatively stable over time.